net00-1/SW-DLT/README.md

 ## Planned Changes

 - Implement password & username prompt to be able to download private content with Gallery-dl
-- Add more process labels
-- Standard loading bars for progress
+- Standard loading indicators for progress
 - Migrate shortcut to Jelly

 ## Disclaimers